Nikaple/swc-plugin-bigint-literal/README.md

 # SWC Plugin BigInt Literal

-A SWC compiler plugin that optimizes BigInt literals in JavaScript code.
+A SWC compiler plugin that transforms BigInt literals in JavaScript code.
 When a BigInt literal is within the safe integer range, the plugin transforms it into a `BigInt()` function call.

 ## Features